Trees of metric compacta and trees of manifolds

 {\bf 2.D.3.1 Remark.} Let $\cal M$ be a dense tree system of internally punctured manifolds with boundary, as defined above.
 Let $M$ be a connected topological manifold with nonempty boundary, oriented or non-orientable, and suppose that all manifolds $M_t$ used to describe $\cal M$ are homeomorphic to $M$.
 Suppose also that, in case when $M$ is oriented, all connecting maps $\phi_e$ of $\cal M$ respect orientations, i.e. they reverse the induced orientations on the corresponding spheres.
-By the arguments as before (see Examples 1.E.2 and 1.E.3) one easily shows that the system $\cal M$ depends uniquely up to isomorphism on $M$ only.
+By the arguments as before (see Examples 1.E.2 and 1.E.4) one easily shows that the system $\cal M$ depends uniquely up to isomorphism on $M$ only.
 We will call such system $\cal M$ the {\it dense tree system of internally punctured manifolds $M$}, and its limit $\lim{\cal M}$ the {\it tree of internally punctured manifolds $M$}, denoted ${\cal X}_{int}(M)$.

 {\bf 2.D.4 Remark.} The following example shows that the equality as in the assertion of Proposition 2.D.1 or 2.D.2 does not hold universally.
 Let $\cal M$ be a dense tree system of closed oriented $(n+1)$-dimensional manifolds $\{M_t\}$.
-Then the corresponding constituent spaces $K_t$ (obtained from the manifolds $M_t$ as in Example 1.B.2) can be easily shown to have the topological dimension $\dim(K_t)=n$.
+Then the corresponding constituent spaces $K_t$ (obtained from the manifolds $M_t$ as in Definition 1.E.2.2) can be easily shown to have the topological dimension $\dim(K_t)=n$.
 In particular, we have $\sup\{\dim(K_t):t\in V_T \}=n$.
 On the other hand, it is known that $\dim(\lim{\cal M})=n+1$, see Proposition (2.2) in [J2].
-In the special case when all $M_t$ are $(n+1)$-spheres, this follows also from Proposition 2.B.5.1.
+In the special case when all $M_t$ are $(n+1)$-spheres, this follows also from Lemma 1.D.2.1.